 Piaget’s Stages of Development and the Role of High School Teachers

-Piaget’s theory of cognitive development highlights how students’ thinking evolves over time.
-By the time the reach high school, students are generally in the formal operational stage, where they can perform complex logical operations, understand abstract ideas, and think critically about hypothetical situations.
+Piaget’s theory of cognitive development highlights how students’ thinking evolves.
+By the time they reach high school, students are generally in the formal operational stage, where they can perform complex logical operations, understand abstract ideas, and think critically about hypothetical situations.
 Teachers leverage this developmental stage by introducing reading materials that require abstract reasoning and encouraging students to form hypotheses, draw connections, and evaluate arguments within texts.

 Middle and High school teachers play a pivotal role in fostering both foundational and advanced literacy skills.
 Through the science of reading, they reinforce comprehension and analytical skills, while transitional literacy instruction enables students to navigate varied textual demands across disciplines.
 These approaches not only support cognitive development as described by Piaget but also prepare students for the literacy demands of higher education and the workforce.
 By embracing the science of reading and transitional literacy, these teachers empower students to become critical thinkers and effective communicators, bridging the gap from early literacy to the complex, lifelong skills required for academic and professional success.